 Air filters are necessary for the longevity of your HVAC system.
-Air filters will help ensure that you do not breathe any dust or debris, and it can catch other molecules like pollen.
+Air filters will help ensure that you do not breathe any dust or debris, and they can catch other molecules like pollen.
 While there are many air filters on the market, it is understandable if you ask yourself the question “what type of air filter works for me?”

 Essentially, there are four different types of air filters you will want to know about: fiberglass, poly, pleat, and media

 Fiberglass Style – Fiberglass filters have the lowest shelf life out of any other air filter.
 They are made from woven fiberglass and are usually only big enough to catch large dust particles, bugs, and other larger particles such as lint.
 Since it is so thin, it is much easier for it to tear than others and thus they are the cheapest.

 Poly Filter – Poly filters are a type of fiberglass filter.
 They are woven in a special design that reinforces themselves and makes them much more durable than simple fiberglass weavings.
 Because of this it is much better at catching MORE dust than fiberglass but is victim to similar shelf life.

 Pleat – Pleated air filters tend to cost a lot more than both fiberglass and poly.
 They offer a much higher level of protection with some studies even showing evidence that it blocks bacteria and mold.
 This higher level of protection is because it is a much higher quality product.
 With higher quality comes higher standards and we recommend getting one with a MERV-8 Rating.

 MERV Rating – The MERV rating is the minimum efficiency reporting value.
 The scale goes from 1-20, but 8-13 tend to be the standard for most pleat air filters.

 Media Filter> – The media filter is basically an assortment of everything above.
 It has pleat, and fiberglass filters involved both of which have wire filters for additional support in different levels.
 The media filter has the highest shelf life and the highest cost.